sardana-org/sardana/doc/source/devel/howto_macros/scan_framework.rst

 - 'post-acq-hooks' : for steps: after finishing acquisition but before recording the step.
 - 'post-step-hooks' : for steps: after finishing recording the step.
-- 'post-scan-hooks' : after finishing the scan
+- 'post-scan-hooks' : after finishing the scan.

-See the code of :class:`~sardana.macroserver.macros.examples.hooks.hooked_scan` for a macro that demonstrates the use of the hook points of a scan.
+The standard scan macros, see module :mod:`~sardana.macroserver.macros.scan`, support the above hints name suppressing the end **_hooks**, ex. 'pre-scan', 'pre-move', ...

-Other examples of the :mod:`~sardana.macroserver.macros.examples.hooks` module can be illustrative.
+See the code of the ``hooked_scan`` macro in :ref:`sardana-devel-macro-hooks-examples` that demonstrates the use of the hook points of a scan.
+Other examples of the same chapter can be illustrative.

 Also, note that the Taurus MacroExecutor widget allows the user to dynamically add hooks to existing macros before execution.